USCbiostats/slurmR/cran-comments.md

 ## On the latest CRAN comments

-1. The "invalid URLs: URL: https://rc.hms.harvard.edu/#cluster" is a false positive. either way, it is not the main website of Slurm but the site of one of the clusters that I've listed on the README.md file.
-No need to change that.
+1. The "invalid URLs: URL: https://rc.hms.harvard.edu/#cluster" has been corrected.

 2. On the package's name.
 I've contacted the team behind Slurm and, unfortunately, they asked me to change the name.
 Because of this, the R package is now called